simpletrontdip/agoric-sdk/packages/zoe/src/contracts/vpool-xyk-amm/governance.md

 ## Parameter Governance

-params.js declares PoolFee and ProtocolFee both Bigints, which can bu update by a governance vote.
+params.js declares PoolFee and ProtocolFee both Bigints, which can be updated by a governance vote.
 The contract gets the initial values for those parameters from its terms, and thereafter can be seen to only use the values provided by the `getParamValue()` method returned by the paramManager.